 The mission of Project Unbreakable is to increase awareness of the issues surrounding sexual assault, child abuse, and domestic violence, and encourage the act of healing through art.

-Currently, Project Unbreakable travels to colleges and universities around North America to discuss the importance of sexual assault awareness and to showcase the work of Project Unbreakable.
+Currently, Project Unbreakable travels to colleges and universities around North America to discuss the importance of violence awareness and to showcase the work of Project Unbreakable.

 The Project Unbreakable Team:

 Grace Brown, a twenty-two year old originally from Massachusetts, is the founder and photographer of Project Unbreakable.
-Since a young age, she has carried a pull in her heart to stand next to and support sexual assault survivors.
+Since a young age, she has carried a pull in her heart to stand next to and support survivors of violence.
 Currently, she travels to colleges in North America to speak about Project Unbreakable.
 When she’s not on an airplane, you can typically find her eating Thai food, obsessing over a new pair of shoes, and Googling questions about grammar.

 If you’ve sent an email to Project Unbreakable, you’ve probably heard from Christina Dunlop before.
 Currently a twenty year old film major living in Massachusetts, she began as an intern for the project in January of 2012, a few months after it’s creation.
 She and Grace had gone to school together since they were little and last year Christina was given an assignment in college that made her think of Project Unbreakable immediately.
 She decided to give it a shot and contact Grace, and is now the assistant at Project Unbreakable.
 She is thankful for the amazing opportunities that have come from Unbreakable – including coming along for photo days, attending events, and watching this project grow and develop in general.
 On a regular basis you can find Christina chatting incessantly about Disney, surfing Pinterest for craft ideas, and scheduling life in her day planner.